Your Book-Coaching Journey

 The email course is delivered right to your inbox in six parts.
 Within a week of signing up, you'll have a better understanding of the role of a book coach and will be ready to enroll in the Advanced Book Coach Certification course.

-Advanced Book Coach Certification
+Advanced Book Coach Training

-Once you have enrolled in the Advanced Certification course, if you are interested in getting a head start, the books you'll need to read for the training can be found here.
+Once you have enrolled in the Advanced Training course, if you are interested in getting a head start, the books you'll need to read for the training can be found here.
 You do not have to read them all before you start!
 They are equally effective if you read them during the course or when you are finished with the course.

 These books are not provided as part of the course, so you may check them out from your local library, or otherwise borrow or purchase them.